collabnix/dockerlabs/advanced/a100/a100-cicd-circleci.md

 ### Pushing application Docker image

-After it gets successfully completed, it will start deploying under DockerHub.
+After it gets successfully completed, you should be able to find the below Docker Image under DockerHub.

 https://hub.docker.com/r/sangam14/dockerapp

 You should see it successfully deployed.
+Cheers !

 ## Contributor -